Key takeaways

 • Incomplete or inconsistent books and records that make it difficult to validate past performance.

 In addition, showing sales and growth projections that are in line with the business’s recent history is valuable.
-Berg says this can add credibility as you seek to reach agreement on a purchase price with a potential buyer.
-He emphasizes the importance of ensuring that the business performs in line with the projections through the entire sales process.
+This can add credibility as you seek to reach agreement on a purchase price with a potential buyer.

 Planning and professional help makes a difference

 Most business owners are well versed in managing the day-to-day needs of their company.
 Few have experience in handling the sale of a business.
-“Too many business owners put too little thought into what it takes to prepare, market and close a transaction,” says Groff.
 In a market that can be as dynamic as middle market M&A, it’s important to have a guide with an updated road map to current themes, structures and valuations.

 Owners should always be prepared to sell – even if it’s not their current goal.
 Planning can instill an importance to the factors discussed above.
 A business with less risk and a brighter upside is more attractive to outside buyers as well as a more attractive asset that can potentially be passed on to the next generation.